 Lost flavours of mughal meals at Hyatt regency

-Mughlai delicacies are understood for their wealthy flavors and textures and the abundance of spices used.
-While biryani is the first thing that comes to mind while speaking about this cuisine, some dishes might be similar, if now not greater, traditional to Mughlai delicacies.
+Mughlai delicacies are understood for their rich flavors, textures, and abundant spices.
+While biryani is the first thing that comes to mind when speaking about this cuisine, some dishes might be similar, if now not greater, traditional to Mughlai delicacies.
 Think Murg Musallam and Raan.
-Bringing these kinds of together beneath one roof is the continued Forgotten Food of Mughal Era competition at Guchhi — the North Indian restaurant at Hyatt Regency Kolkata.
+Bringing these kinds together under one roof is the continued Forgotten Food of Mughal Era competition at Guchhi — the North Indian restaurant at Hyatt Regency Kolkata.

 “This pageant is all approximately dishes from the Mughal technology.
-We had to preserve the cooking technique and recipes in mind, even as curating the menu when you consider moving wrong with such dishes.
-They are intricate and have much range,” said Uttam Dey, sous chef, Hyatt Regency Kolkata.
+We had to remember the cooking technique and recipes, even when curating the menu and considering moving things wrong with such dishes.
+They are intricate and have much range,” said Uttam Dey, sous chef at Hyatt Regency Kolkata.

 Where: Gucci, Hyatt Regency Kolkata